US announces support for COVID vaccine intellectual property waiver | DW | 05.05.2021

 The idea of waiving intellectual property rights for COVID-19 vaccines has wide support among the developing world, as countries struggle to secure enough doses to inoculate their citizens.
 Meanwhile rich nations such as the US have been accused of hoarding vaccine supplies.

-WHO Director-General Tedros Adhanom Ghebreyesus supports the initiative, saying that such waivers are within the powers of the WTO and that it is the perfect time to use them.
-Ghebreyesus called the Biden administration's decision to support the waiver proposal a "monumental moment in the fight against COVID-19."
+WHO Director-General Tedros Adhanom Ghebreyesus called the Biden administration's decision to support the waiver proposal a "monumental moment in the fight against COVID-19."
+Ghebreyesus backs the initiative, saying that such waivers are within the powers of the WTO and that it is the perfect time to use them.

+"Bold move and the right move," USAID Administrator Samantha Power said.
+"Waiving IP protections for COVID-19 vaccines will ensure we get them out to the world sooner and stop future outbreaks and new variants before they rise."

 The proposal has faced stiff opposition from countries with powerful pharmaceutical and biotech industries.They say that such a waiver would not provide the relief that people hope, as vaccine production is a complex procedure that cannot be ramped up simply by lifting protections, which could have an impact on future innovation.